avneetsingh36/file-directory-summarizer/README.md

 Will attempt to summarize all the files in a list view within a small directory.
 The project will do this using C++.

-Will use C++ to parse out file data and use python to interact with OpenAI's Whisper API.
+Will use C++ to parse out file data and use python to interact with OpenAI's Whisper API; using grep, pipes and bash scripting - building...